BindusekharGorintla/dqx_dbt/readme.md

 [![PyPI](https://img.shields.io/pypi/v/databricks-labs-dqx?label=pypi%20package&cacheSeconds=3600)](https://pypi.org/project/databricks-labs-dqx/)
 ![PyPI Downloads](https://static.pepy.tech/personalized-badge/databricks-labs-dqx?period=month&units=international_system&left_color=grey&right_color=orange&left_text=PyPI%20downloads&cacheSeconds=3600)

+# Project Overview
+This project demonstrates how to integrate dbt (Data Build Tool) with Databricks Labs DQX to build a data reliability framework.
+The goal is to ensure that data pipelines are not only scalable and efficient but also trustworthy, observable, and resilient.

 ## Running DQX with DBT Projects

 This demo shows how to apply data quality checks from dbt projects.
 The DQX quality checking is executed using dbt Python models.